voxel51/fiftyone/docs/source/user_guide/dataset_zoo/api.rst

     `the GitHub repository <https://github.com/voxel51/fiftyone>`_.

-You can also add your own datasets to your local dataset zoo, enabling you to work with these datasets via the ``fiftyone.zoo`` package and the CLI using the same syntax that you would with publicly available datasets.
+You can also add your own datasets to your local dataset zoo, enabling you to work with these datasets via the :mod:`fiftyone.zoo.datasets` package and the CLI using the same syntax that you would with publicly available datasets.

 To add dataset(s) to your local zoo, you simply write a JSON manifest file in the format below to tell FiftyOne about the dataset.
 For example, the manifest